xtuml/mc/doc/notes/51_fx_int.md

 note to Watanabe-san and FXAT

+The primary reason for changes for the "convert" step is to make the RSL (archetypes language) look like OAL.
+This is because we will convert it to OAL to make mcmc.

+Learn how to relate instances like OAL.
+Use comments with relate and unrelate statements.
+Follow the examples in the existing code.
+When initializing a UNIQUE_ID, use 00 instead of 0 to help the conversion code know which lines are part of relate/unrelate statements.

 Notice that we modified the templates for the create_instance and delete_instance statements instead of adding new files.

 t.smt.c is mostly obsolete and soon will be eliminated from the model compiler.
 Separate templates have mostly replaced it.
 Soon it will be completely replaced.

-Learn how to relate instances like OAL.
-Use comments with relate and unrelate statements.
-Follow the examples in the existing code.
-Use 00 instead of 0 to help the conversion code know which lines are part of relate/unrelate statements.